KevinGao97/AmazonPriceTracker_Python-/README.md

     - Sender's email password(Requires a Gmail generated app password)
     - Recipient email address
 5. The script will prompt for the amazon item information and desired price through terminal.
 Additionally, it will output information regarding the current item currently being tracked.
+    - After exiting the script, the current items csv file will be saved locally.

 ### Features
 - Price tracks multiple amazon items with a different desired price for each item.